Lady Anne Palmer1

 Lady Henrietta Douglas was born circa 1633.2 She was the daughter of William Douglas, 1st Marquess of Douglas and Lady Mary Gordon.1 A contract for the marriage of Lady Henrietta Douglas and James Johnstone, 1st Earl of Annandale and Hartfell was signed on 29 May 1645.1,2 She died on 1 June 1673.1

 From after 29 May 1645, her married name became Johnstone.
-As a result of her marriage, Lady Henrietta Douglas was styled as Countess of Hartfell on 1 October 1653.
-As a result of her marriage, Lady Henrietta Douglas was styled as Countess of Annandale and Hartfell on 13 February 1660/61.
+After her marriage, Lady Henrietta Douglas was styled as Countess of Hartfell on 1 October 1653.
+After her marriage, Lady Henrietta Douglas was styled as Countess of Annandale and Hartfell on 13 February 1660/61.

 Children of Lady Henrietta Douglas and James Johnstone, 1st Earl of Annandale and Hartfell